MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-network-vwan.md

 > You cannot change the ASN value.

 ## Create a remote network in the Microsoft Entra admin center
 In this step, use the network information from the VPN gateway to create a remote network in the Microsoft Entra admin center.
 The first step is to provide the name and location of your remote network.
-This tab is required.

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as a [Global Secure Access Administrator](/azure/active-directory/roles/permissions-reference#global-secure-access-administrator).
 1. Navigate to **Global Secure Access (preview)** > **Connect** > **Remote networks**.